 A Space for Public Programming

-The Marion E. Wade Center building, dedicated in 2001, created entirely new educational and outreach possibilities for the Wade including museum space to display artifacts from the collection, a classroom, and a seminar room – these public event spaces when combined with the spacious Kilby Reading Room all contribute to a well-designed setting that delights researchers and visitors alike.
-This beautiful building was the generous gift of Mary Wade, daughter of Marion Wade, and an anonymous donor.
+The Marion E. Wade Center building, dedicated in 2001, created entirely new educational and outreach possibilities for the Wade.
 Over time, it became apparent that the Wade Center's spaces for public programming were not large enough to accommodate the numbers of people attending Wade events.
 A solution was needed.

 Designed by our original building architect Terry Oppermann to reflect key elements of our main building, the beautiful wood trim and lofty ceiling of the Bakke Auditorium are clearly reminiscent of the Kilby Reading Room.
-As a result, the Auditorium’s warm ambience creates a splendid setting for a wide variety of events including lectures, book discussions, and seminars as well as dramatic and musical presentations.
-Significantly, this lovely and adaptable space offers the Wade Center more versatility due to its flexible seating and increased capacity of 144 seats.
+As a result, the Auditorium’s warm ambience creates a splendid and versatile setting for a wide variety of events, and increased capacity of 144 seats.
+The Bakke's main entrance is off of Washington St. on the east side of the Wade's building.